 where a conflict of interest exists.

-If the President is not present, or is unwilling or unable to preside the Members shall appoint one of the Directors to preside as chairman for that meeting only.
+If the President is not present or is unwilling or unable to preside the Members shall appoint one of the Directors to preside as chairman for that meeting only.

 Adjournment of Meeting

 If within half an hour from the time appointed for the meeting, a quorum is not present the meeting shall be adjourned until the same day in the next week at the same time and place or to such other day and at such other time and place as the chairman may determine and if at the adjourned meeting a quorum is not present within half an hour from the time appointed for the meeting, those Members present and entitled to vote will constitute a quorum for that meeting only.